dennisj002/csl-2/README.txt

 I think of language design and coding as *an Art form as well as a Science*.
 I feel all computer languages are derived from (applied) logic ~ currently best represented by the Turing Machine, Category Theory, the Lambda Calculus, and Type Theory - (our one universal language?).
 This is currently only an independent amateur research prototype but i think this is may be a direction we need to consider in compiler design and implementation.

-Important points/words (in primitives.c) :
+Important points/words (defined in primitives.c or init.csl) :
 'd:' is a prefix word that turns on debugger in the interpreter '<dbg>' is also a prefix word that turns on runtime debugger just after its runtime location